RossBencina/Fractorp/docs/implementing-tutorial/04-default-behavior.cpp.md

 };
 ```

-In both cases note that `receive()` is *not* a virtual method.
-Remember that
+Notice that in both cases the `receive()` method is not virtual.
+Recall that
-our actors only use a single boxed function pointer for polymorphic dispatch.
+our actors use a single [boxed function pointer](01-boxed-function-pointers.cpp.md)
+for polymorphic dispatch.

-First lets review what we've already achieved.
+First let's review what we've already achieved.
 (Otherwise this file won't compile!)

 ## Recap: Actor Base Code

-Here's the `Actor` base struct that we defined in [part 3](03-cpp-actors.cpp.md).
+Here's the `Actor` base struct.
 There's nothing new here.
+It's just as
+we defined it in [part 3](03-cpp-actors.cpp.md).

 ```c++
 namespace cpp_actors_1 {